Planet

 The extradition process between the UAE and India involves several successive stages that ensure legal transparency and compliance with international standards.

 1. Preparation of the request.
-The country initiating extradition must prepare an official request.
+The requesting country must prepare an official request.
 It should contain details of the crime for which the person is requested to be extradited, evidence of his or her involvement, and the legal grounds for extradition.

 2. Transmission of the request.
 The request is transmitted through diplomatic channels.
 It is submitted to the competent authority of the country from which extradition is requested.